vitogit/node_note_manager/README.md

 #Notes manager [STOPPED]

-##Info
-It uses tinymce as the text editor, Jquery to perform dom and event handling and Node.js as backend
+This works very well, it uses tinymce as the text editor, Jquery to perform dom and event handling and Node.js as backend.
+I stopped working on this but the code could be useful for anyone looking for node.js file persistence.

 ##Intro
 Add notes using the bullets points